AleTo303/reinforcement-learning/README.md

 the main idea is to create a model including social interactions and global rewards that are able to converge even in a highly dimensional state space

 the model is currently ongoing and is not guaranteeed to be working atm

+currently learning_refactored is also made using claude code trying to understand how to optimize my workflow on an existing model that just needs minor modifications at a time